SilverBlog/silverblog/readme/en-US.md

 If you are not yet familiar with GitHub's Fork and Pull development model, you can read the [GitHub Documentation](https://help.github.com/articles/using-pull-requests) for more information.

 We recommend that you use the Chinese language to raise an issue, and attach an English translation below to make it easier for non-Chinese native language developers to read and understand.

+## Thanks

+Thanks to [@Liqueur Librazy](https://github.com/Librazy) for providing the demo program server for this project.

+Thanks [Jetbrains](https://www.jetbrains.com/) for providing a free full IDE for this project